 Audition fees vary depending on a number of factors, including the audition venue.
 For a breakdown of audition fees please see our Choosing where to audition page.

 A full outline of tuition fees for all our courses, including details of charges for additional one-to-one lessons and reassessment fees, is available for download below.
 The fees for 2018/19 will be published here in autumn 2018.

-All tuition fees for other courses are revised annually for UK, EU and Overseas students.
-The increase is normally between 2% and 5%.
+Tuition fees are revised annually for UK, EU and Overseas students.
+The increase is normally between 2% and 5% and is applied annually to each year of the programme.
 Please check this page periodically for the latest information.

 Tuition fees for UK and EU undergraduate students on the BMus programme are aligned with the maximum tuition fee cap set by the UK government.